mischavandenburg/blog/content/zet/articles/new-luks-encrypted-disk.md

 ## Auto mounting at boot

-We'll need to add this disk to the grub parameters, /etc/crypttab and /etc/fstab.
+We'll need to add this disk to the kerenel parameters, /etc/crypttab and /etc/fstab.
 I haven't gotten round to switching to systemd boot yet, but I will do so very soon.

 Open tmux and split the pane.
 In the bottom pane, run `lsblk -f` to have all the UUIDs listed.
 Then open the grub configuration file with `sudoedit /etc/default/grub`